Formidable team of specialist employment barristers offering advice and representation

 网爆门鈥檚 employment law group offers expert advisory and advocacy services to private and public sector employers and individuals, as well as service providers and businesses across all areas of employment law including unfair dismissal, discrimination, equal pay, industrial disputes, executive contracts, wrongful dismissals, restrictive covenants, whistleblowing, TUPE, injunctions, pensions disputes and disciplinary proceedings.

 Practising out of each of Chambers鈥 six UK locations, our team offers the highest standards of legal, practical and tactical advice on both contentious and non-contentious matters.
 Our barristers routinely provide advocacy services in Employment Tribunals, the High Court and County Courts, as well as in appellate jurisdictions of all levels.
+We also engage in Alternative Dispute Resolution (ADR) and Mediation in employment cases.

 Our services are also available to in-house legal advisers, HR Directors and others by direct professional access services and by public access.